Let's Connect

 featured_image

 If your small business is your ship, then your Key Performance Indicators (KPIs) are your navigation tools.
 Ignore them, and you may find yourself lost in a sea of meaningless data, confusing metrics, and unfounded targets.
-However, following and measuring the right small business metrics will be your lifeline and drive your ship toward your business goals while at the same time exposing weak spots.
+However, following and measuring the right small business metrics will be your lifeline and drive your company toward your business goals while at the same time exposing weak spots.

 Unfortunately, for many small businesses, choosing the right metrics to focus on can be a challenging task.
 From profits to social media impact and more, it can be tough to narrow it down and know where to start.

-That's why, in today's blog, we're going to look at precisely what KPIs are, how you can determine the right ones for your business, four indicators you should track as a business owner, and some other KPIs you should consider monitoring.
+That's why, in today's blog, we're going to look at precisely what KPIs are, how you can determine the right ones for your business, four indicators you should track as a business owner, and some other small business KPIs you should consider monitoring.

-What Are KPIs?
+What Are Small Business KPIs?

 KPIs are quantifiable measurements to track and predict a company's performance towards a specific goal.